-Analyst: Verizon needs the iPhone, and soonAlex Wagner - Deputy Managing Editor, News Desk
+Analyst: Verizon needs the iPhone, and soonAlex Wagner - Editorial Director of News and Content

 With the crazy Android sales on Verizon, you wouldn't expect anyone to say that the carrier needs the iPhone, but that's what one analyst seems to be saying with his new report.
 Horace Dediu at Asymco has analyzed some sales numbers from ITG Investment and claims that Verizon has three strikes against them right now that show that they could use Apple's iDevice: the iPhone is stunting Verizon's growth, Google is slowly becoming Verizon's only major OS supplier, and Android is not competitive enough to fend off the iPhone on AT&T. For the first point, Dediu claims that, compared to the iPhone's growth, Verizon's numbers have been growing slower.
 For example, from Q1 to Q3, Verizon's sales went from 2.7 million to 3.3 million, while the iPhone jumped from 2.7 million to 5.5 million in the same time frame.
 Dediu also points to a chart showing that in August, when the iPhone 4 availability increased, all smartphone manufacturers on Verizon started seeing sales shrink.